Who is an Anaesthetist?

 Anaesthetist’s spend 16+ years studying and training to look after you before, during and after your operation.
 They are a medical doctor that is officially recognised as a consultant in the specialty of anaesthesia.

 On the day of the surgery, it is your Anaesthetist’s job to get you through your procedure in the safest and most comfortable fashion.

 They will assess you in the pre-operative area before moving you into the operating theatre.
 Once in the operating theatre an intravenous cannula will be inserted, and monitoring will be applied.
 After you have breathed some oxygen through a mask the medicine that makes you unconscious will be administered, whilst the Anaesthetist ensures you are safe and that your vital signs remain stable.
 It is the Anaesthetist’s job to ensure you are asleep, with sufficient analgesia on board.

 Your surgeon or procedural will then perform the surgery.
 Your Anaesthetist will monitor your every moment.
 Once your surgery is over it is the Anaesthetist’s job to ensure you wake up comfortably.

 What do you need to do before your Anaesthetic?

-You are special.
-Every person is different.
+Every patient – and every operation – is different, which means your response to anaesthesia will be too.
 Pre-operative assessment is very important to make sure your Anaesthetist can give you the safest anaesthetic possible.
-This is why they require you to fill in the pre-op questionnaire and before the operation.
+This is why they require you to fill in the pre-op questionnaire before the operation.